 There is nothing worse than rebooting your computer or starting it up and seeing an ‘Inaccessible Boot Device’ error.
 It’s something most Windows users will have come across at some point or other and sounds serious.
-Potentially it is, but equally likely is that it’s an easy fix.
+Potentially it is, but equally likely is that it’s an easy fix or may need computer repair.

 When you see ‘Inaccessible Boot Device’, it means your computer cannot read the Windows partition on the hard drive it boots from.
 It could mean total hard drive failure.
 It could also be a simple driver or boot record failure too.
 Fortunately, a few simple troubleshooting steps can tell you exactly which cause is most likely.